 - Create Your Own

 - Summer Teach Abroad Opportunities

 - Global Campus Partner

 The Learning Abroad Center does a call for proposals each year for LAC Seminar programs, opening in early November of each year with a submission deadline of February 1.

 Please review the Learning Abroad Center's Teach Abroad web pages and resources for additional information.
 Additionally, find information and resources for program development, leader training, health & safety, and more on the Leader Resources page and the Leader Canvas Portal.

 The Learning Abroad Center has many other opportunities for faculty and staff to engage with learning abroad, including training, classroom visits, committee participation, newsletters, and more.
 (Faculty and staff outside of the Twin Cities campus should check with their education abroad office for opportunities and assistance.)

 United Nations Sustainable Development Goals

-The Global Programs and Strategy Alliance (GPS Alliance) leads a system-wide initiative focused on the Sustainable Development Goals (SDGs).
-The UMN SDG Initiative seeks to support and promote transdisciplinary research, teaching, and partnerships to advance sustainable development in Minnesota, the US and the globe through grants, information, and opportunities linked to SDG targets and indicators.
-The GPS Alliance is partnering with the Office for Public Engagement and other University centers, institutes, and research groups in developing this initiative.
+The systemwide initiative UMN Sustainable Development Goals Initiative seeks to support and promote transdisciplinary research, teaching, and partnerships to advance sustainable development in Minnesota, the U.S., and the globe through grants, information, and opportunities linked to SDG targets and indicators.
+The GPS Alliance is partnering with the Office for Public Engagement and other University centers, institutes, and research groups in supporting this initiative.